Skip to content

 await FTReactNativeRUM.setConfig(rumConfig);

-Runtime Read and Write File Method
+Runtime Read/Write File Method

 let rumConfig: FTRUMConfig = {